michaeljacksonOU/CSI_3480_Lab_5/README.md

 Explain how digital signatures ensure authenticity and integrity: by using cryptographic hash functions and asymmetric cryptography, which are functions that will encode the message making it harder for somebody to see the conntents.

 A digital signature cannot be created with a public key because the process relies on the sender's private key to encrypt a message (or hash of the message), and only the corresponding public key can decrypt and verify that signature

+app.py has the hash function example

+app1.py has the ASA encryption and RSA example